R-Studio/PSInfluxLineConvert/README.md

 PSInfluxLineConverter Copyright (C) 2020 Robin Hermann This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.

+## Repo-Info
+This repository is originally from @markwragg (https://github.com/markwragg/PowerShell-Influx). -> Thanks for that!!
+First I forked the repo and made it more lightweight.
+Later I noticed I will worked on the originally repo, so I migrate this repo to a new GitHub repository to take advantages of forking features.